Parkview Health Logo

 • People with an egg allergy can get the flu shot.
 If the allergy is severe, you should talk to your doctor.
 In those cases, people should be monitored and have medications to treat an allergic reaction ready, but it’s unlikely that anything will happen.

 • There are very few people who shouldn’t get a flu shot.
-Children less than six months old or patients who had a definite allergic reaction to the flu shot are the only ones who can’t get a flu shot.
-Those with a history of Guillain-Barre Syndrome should talk to their doctor, but that’s rare.
+Children less than six months old or patients who had a definite allergic reaction to the vaccine are the only ones who can’t get a flu shot.
+Those with a history of Guillain-Barré syndrome should talk to their doctor, but that’s rare.
 If you are significantly ill, we will sometimes postpone the shot, but people with a minor illness like a cold can get it.

 • There are some people who really need a flu shot.
 That includes babies and pregnant women, who are at higher risk of complications, as well as people with asthma, other lung diseases, heart problems, weakened immune systems or other chronic illnesses.
 You should call your doctor right away about getting vaccinated if you fall into one of these groups.